Transmitting an HDMI signal to a TV wirelessly can be done easily with the right device for your TV set up.

 A wireless HDMI transmitter and receiver will be needed and connected to the TV and sending device.

-This also works with many other devices such as cable boxes, projectors, and most any device with an HDMI output port.
+This also works with many other devices such as cable boxes, projectors, and almost any device with an HDMI output port.

 All wireless signals work best with a clear line-of-sight with no walls or other barriers blocking the signal.

-This is especially true when sending TV signal since it is a lot of data and needs to be sent in real-time.
+This is especially true when sending TV signals since it is a lot of data and needs to be sent in real-time.